Trading Places, a 1983 comedy film directed by John Landis, stars Dan Aykroyd, Eddie Murphy and Jamie Lee Curtis.

 - Villainous Breakdown: Randolph has a heart-attack and Mortimer loses his mind (with a bonus Precision F-Strike) after Winthorpe and Valentine bankrupt them.

-- Wham Line: "Do you really believe I would let a nigger run our family business, Randolph?" cements the idea that both of the Duke Brothers want nothing to do with Valentine after the experiment (and makes Valentine aware of this fact).
+- "Do you really believe I would let a nigger run our family business, Randolph?" cements the idea that both of the Duke Brothers want nothing to do with Valentine after the experiment (and makes Valentine aware of this fact).
 After this line, the plot changes from "let's watch this hilarious swapping of lifestyles" to "let's watch them take those miserable SOBs down!"
-The fact that both brothers also now consider Winthorpe damaged goods sets up the final team-up between him and Valentine.
+The fact that both brothers also now consider Winthorpe damaged goods after his rampage sets up the final team-up between him and Valentine.

 - "One dollar." from the same scene.
 When they make the bet, they just say "the usual amount", but this line reveals how much their bet is actually worth.
 The fact they ruin people's lives over just one dollar make them more vile and petty than ever.
 This is mockingly used against them at the end of the movie.